 The Disadvantages of Loss Leaders

-Also, do the math.
+There's can be downsides to loss leaders, and it involves a lack of preparation.
+First, you need to ensure that there is enough of the product in stock to keep people happy.
+Also, you have to do the math.
 If you mark the item too low, you may never recoup the money you've lost on the loss leader.
-Remember, the word leader is important here, you want the sale to lead to bigger sales.
-If not, you've just made a loss, and that's bad for business.
+Remember, the word “leader” is important here—you want the sale to lead to bigger sales.
+If not, you've just made a loss.